Selling Multiple Correlated Goods: Revenue Maximization and Menu-Size Complexity (old title: "The Menu-Size Complexity of Auctions"): Abstract

 \section{Abstract}

-We consider the \emph{menu size} of auctions as a measure of auction complexity and study how it affects revenue.
-Our setting has a single revenue-maximizing seller selling two or more heterogenous items to a single buyer whose private values for the items are drawn from a (possibly correlated) known distribution, and whose valuation is additive over the items.
-We show that the revenue may increase arbitrarily with menu size and that a bounded menu size can \emph{not} ensure any positive fraction of the optimal revenue.
-The menu size turns out to ``nail down'' the revenue properties of {\em deterministic} auctions: their menu size may be at most exponential in the number of items and indeed their revenue may be larger than that achievable by the simplest types of auctions by a factor that is exponential in the number of items but no larger.
-Our model is related to a previously studied ``unit-demand'' model and our results also answer an open problem in that model.
+We consider the well known, and notoriously difficult, problem of a single revenue-maximizing seller selling two or more heterogeneous goods to a single buyer whose private values for the goods are drawn from a (possibly correlated) known distribution, and whose valuation is additive over the goods.
+We show that when there are two (or more) goods, \emph{simple mechanisms}---such as selling the goods separately or as a bundle---\emph{ may yield only a negligible fraction of the optimal revenue. }This resolves the open problem of Briest, Chawla, Kleinberg, and Weinberg (\emph{JET} 2015) who prove the result for at least three goods in the related setup of a unit-demand buyer.
+We also introduce the \emph{menu size} as a simple measure of the complexity of mechanisms, and show that the revenue may increase polynomially with menu size and that no bounded menu size can ensure any positive fraction of the optimal revenue.
+The menu size also turns out to \textquotedblleft pin down\textquotedblright\ the revenue properties of deterministic mechanisms.